gageracer/edithor/example/uiresult.md

 **Segment 43:** (458 characters)

 People crying, laughing, sharing deeply personal fears with strangers who understood.
 At the end, a woman came up to her.
 "Thank you," she said.
 "I've been stuck for years.
-Tonight, something shifted."
+Tonight, something shifted.".
 The workshops became regular.
 Monthly events that filled up weeks in advance.
 Maya couldn't believe it—people were paying her to help them be brave.
 It felt like purpose.
 Like she'd found the thing she was meant to do.
 Not accounting.
 Not playing it safe.

 **Segment 44:** (401 characters)